jedi4ever/mccloud/README.md

 ## Note:
 - This is a quick copy and paste job(weekend hacking), you should not consider it anything but experimental right now
-- But I wanted the idea already with others
+- But I wanted to share the idea already with others

+## DISCLAIMER:
+this is alpha sofware .
+Don't trust it:) And don't complain if it removes all your EC instances at once....

 ## Kudos to great stuff
 - [Vagrant](http://www.vagrantup.com) is great for testing machines on your local machines